syncfusion-content/maui-docs/MAUI/TreeView/appearance.md

 ## ItemTemplate Selector

-The TreeView allows you to customize the appearance of each item with different templates based on specific constraints using the `DataTemplateSelector`.
-You can choose a `DataTemplate` for each item at runtime based on the value of the data-bound property using the `DataTemplateSelector`.
+The TreeView allows you to customize the appearance of each item with different templates based on specific constraints using the [DataTemplateSelector](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.datatemplateselector?view=net-maui-7.0).
+You can choose a [DataTemplate](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/datatemplate) for each item at runtime based on the value of the data-bound property using the `DataTemplateSelector`.

 ### Create a data template selector

-Create a custom class that inherits from the `DataTemplateSelector`, and overrides the `OnSelectTemplate` method to return the `DataTemplate` for that item.
-At runtime, the TreeView invokes the `OnSelectTemplate` method for each item and passes the data object as parameter.
+Create a custom class that inherits from the [DataTemplateSelector](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.datatemplateselector?view=net-maui-7.0), and overrides the `OnSelectTemplate` method to return the [DataTemplate](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/datatemplate) for that item.
+At runtime, the TreeView invokes the [OnSelectTemplate](https://learn.microsoft.com/en-us/dotnet/api/microsoft.maui.controls.datatemplateselector.onselecttemplate?view=net-maui-7.0) method for each item and passes the data object as parameter.

 Create different templates and load them using `DataTemplateSelector` in the `OnSelectTemplate` based on the requirements.